phpinternalsbook/PHP-Internals-Book/Book/php5/classes_objects/internal_structures_and_implementation.rst

 ======================================

 In this (last) section on object orientation in PHP we'll have a look at some of the internal structures that were previously only mentioned in passing.
-In particular we'll more thoroughly the default object structure and the object store.
+In particular we'll see more thoroughly the default object structure and the object store.

 Object properties